October 2025

 Water Use Performance by Project

 Water recycling and reuse programs, oil production plans, processes used, ore quality, project stage, and weather variability, among other factors, contribute to the volume of total make-up water used.
-The average make-up water used per operator between 2013 and 2022 was 36 million m3.
-Total make-up water usage among individual operators ranged from 17 to 63 million m3 in 2022.
+Total make-up water usage among individual operators ranged from 21 to 72 million m3 in 2024.

 New projects starting up can affect industry-wide water use.
-The Kearl mine began production in 2013, and Suncor Fort Hills mine began bitumen production in 2018.
+The Kearl mine began production in 2013, and the Fort Hills mine began bitumen production in late 2017.
 Consequently, make-up water for these projects increased the total volume of make-up water used by the oil sands mining sector compared with prior years.

 Make-Up Water by Source and Recycled Water Use